thin-edge/thin-edge.io/docs/src/architecture/faq.md

 Note that, even if the core of thin-edge.io is written in Rust, any programming language can be used to implement thin-edge.io components.
-For that, one just needs a MQTT library.
+For that, one just needs an MQTT library that lets them interact with the thin-edge.io MQTT broker.